andrasq/node-qibl/README.md

 Create an error having all the same properties as `obj`.
 If `obj` was created with `errorToObject`, will also try to restore an instance of the original error type.

-### Stopwatch

-Restartable nanosecond resolution stopwatch timer.
-Stopwatch timers check the time-of-day clock when started and read, but consume no other resources and can be safely abandoned or left "running".

-    var stopw = new qibl.Stopwatch();
-    // ...
-    var elapsed = sw.read();
-    // => elapsed time in seconds, with ns precision

-#### new Stopwatch( )

-Create a new stopwatch.
-The stopwatch is running, measuring elapsed time.

-    stopw = new qibl.Stopwatch();

-#### stopw.read()

-Return the total time accumulated on this stopwatch, in seconds with nanosecond resolution.
-A newly created stopwatch is running, but can be stopped and restarted.

-#### stopw.readMs()

-Return the total time accumulated on the stopwatch, in millisconds.
-Same as `read() * 1000`.

-#### stopw.stop()

-Pause the stopwatch.
-The time elapsed so far is preserved, but does not increase while stopped.
-Stopping an already stopped stopwatch has no effect.

-#### stopw.start()

-Restart the stopwatch.
-When restarted, the elapsed time will start growing again.
-Restarting a running stopwatch has no effect.

-#### stopw.mark( label )

-Tag the current elapsed time with the provided label, and save it.
-Reusing a label overwrites the associated timestamp.

-#### stopw.report( )

-Return all tagged timestamps as an object with the labels as the keys and the associated elapsed times as the values.

 ### repeatUntil( loopedFunction(done(err, done)), callback )